JPKashlak/workday-scheduler/README.md

 # Work Day Scheduler
 ## Description
 This application provides a Javascript-powered task manager for the average 9 to 5 workday.
-Each hour of the day can be edited to list remind workers of the tasks they have due throughout the day to better manage their time.
+Each hour of the day can be edited to remind workers of the tasks they have due throughout the day to better manage their time.
-As the day progresses the tasks will change color by the hour to denote which tasks are imminent, past due, and still to come.
+As the day progresses the tasks will change color by to denote which tasks are imminent, past due, and still to come.
 ## Built With
 * HTML
 * CSS